offbynull/learn/Math/input/input.md

 TODO: conceptualize as number line

-TODO: conceptualize as cancelling opposite counters as defined in chapter 3.3 -- the logic here is confusing and this entire concept may be better conceptualized as a number line
+TODO: conceptualize as cancelling opposite counters as defined in chapter 3.3 -- the logic here is confusing and this entire concept may be better conceptualized as a number line (look at answers to TRY IT 3.69 and 3.70)

 # Integer Number Multiplication